Euphonium: 21st century

 In the late 20th century, many players from brass and concert band backgrounds became virtuoso performers and promoters of euphonium music.
 English soloist Steven Mead, professor at the Royal Northern College of Music, is recognised for advancing the British euphonium sound.
 He has commissioned many solo works for euphonium, and his extensive discography includes most of the major modern works composed for euphonium.
-David Thornton, a student of Steven Mead, has won several international competitions, and played principal euphonium in and conducted several prestigious British brass bands.
+David Thornton, a student of Mead, has won several international competitions, and played principal euphonium in and conducted several prestigious British brass bands.
 He has also recorded many works, including a CD that won the 2016 ITEA Roger Bobo Award for Excellence in Recording.
 He is Director of Brass Band Studies at the Royal Northern College of Music.

 The Welsh brothers Robert and Nicholas Childs have recorded and commissioned many works for euphonium, as well as conducting and adjudicating brass bands.
 Robert's son David Childs is also a euphonium soloist and recording artist, and professor of euphonium at the University of North Texas, succeeding Brian Bowman.
 He commissioned a euphonium concerto, The Sunne Rising – The King Will Ride (2004), from the Welsh composer Alun Hoddinott, and published and recorded an adaptation of the Vaughan Williams tuba concerto for euphonium and orchestra.